 We acknowledge that fully implementing truly equitable and inclusive learning experiences is a continuous, ongoing commitment.
 However, the LEAP initiative has suggested a 18-month to 2-year timeline in which each academic unit will take the first big steps in this process, working intensively toward the creation and implementation of department-specific goals for integrating long-term, adaptable, measurable, and effective inclusive pedagogical principles and practices throughout the unit.

 The goal is ultimately for all departments to engage in this initiative.
 In fall 2022, we’ll begin this journey with a smaller number of departments who step forward first to take on this work.
 We plan to invite additional academic units to join the LEAP Initiative each semester for the next three years (AY22/23-AY24/25).
-Below you’ll find more information about how to express your interest in being part of this initial, transformational cohort.
+Below you’ll find more information about how to express your interest in being part of a cohort.